-Brief Introduction of Math-Physical Medicine (MPM) Research
+Brief Introduction of Math-Physical Medicine (MPM) Research:

 The author has collected 3+ million data regarding his health condition and lifestyle details over the past 13 years.
 He spent the entire year of 2014 developing a metabolism index (MI) model using a topology concept, nonlinear algebra, algebraic geometry, and finite element method.
 This MI model contains various measured biomarkers and recorded lifestyle details along with their induced new biomedical variables for an additional ~1.5 million data.
 Detailed data of his body weight, glucose, blood pressure, heart rate, blood lipids, body temperature, and blood oxygen level, along with important lifestyle details, including diet, exercise, sleep, stress, water intake, and daily life routines are included in the MI database.
 In addition, these lifestyle details also include some lifetime bad habits and certain environmental exposures.
 Fortunately, the author has none of these lifetime bad habits and an extremely low degree of exposure to environmental factors.
-The developed MI model has a total of 10 categories covering approximately 500 detailed elements that constitute his defined "metabolism index model" which are the building blocks or root causes for diabetes and other chronic disease-induced complications, including but not limited to cardiovascular disease (CVD), chronic heart disease (CHD), stroke, chronic kidney disease (CKD), diabetic retinopathy (DR), neuropathy, foot ulcer, hypothyroidism, dementia, and various cancers.
+The developed MI model has a total of 10 categories covering approximately 500 detailed elements that constitute his defined "metabolism index model" which are the building blocks or root causes for diabetes and other chronic disease-induced complications, including but not limited to CVD, CHD, stroke, CKD, DR, neuropathy, foot ulcer, hypothyroidism, dementia, and various cancers.
 The end result of the MI development work is a combined MI value within any selected period with 73.5% as its dividing line between a healthy and unhealthy state.
 The MI serves as the foundation for many of his follow-up medical research work.